Elizabeth Mayer-Davis

 Graduate Student Center, Room 201

-Underhill is a two-time Carolina graduate, including a post-graduate certificate in Technology and Communication from the Hussman School of Journalism and Media.
-She is on the board of directors of the UNC Web Professionals organization and is a charter member of the national HighEdWeb Association where she serves as conference technical lead and is a member of the association's Safety, Diversity, Equity, and Inclusion Committee.
+Rachell Underhill is a two-time Carolina graduate, including a graduate certificate in Technology and Communication from the Hussman School of Journalism and Media.
+She is a director of the Carolina Web Professionals organization and is a charter member of the national HighEdWeb Association (Digital Collegium) where she serves as the technical/platform lead for the national conference and is a member of the association's Safety and Inclusion Committee.
+In June 2024, she co-chaired the first ever North Carolina Regional HighEdWeb Conference.

 Feedback